Nevada Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Nevada Minimum Coverage Car Insurance Requirements

-In Nevada, the law requires you to hold minimum coverage auto insurance to operate a vehicle legally.
-Meeting these requirements is essential for ensuring financial responsibility in the event of an accident.
+In Nevada, drivers must carry minimum coverage auto insurance to operate a vehicle legally.
+This ensures financial responsibility in case of an accident.

 • $25,000 for bodily injury liability per person